-The Planning Application search pages enable you to search for recent and historic planning applications that have been registered and determined by North Hertfordshire District Council.
+You can search for recent and historic planning applications that have been registered and determined by us using the Planning Application search pages:

 This site contains details of planning applications registered from 31/12/1973 to date, but it is not intended to replace the Council’s statutory register of planning applications.